andyfry01/startupinamonth/_posts/2021-04-12-mailfile-announcement.md

 ---
-title: "Mail File product announcement"
+title: "Mail File: stop emailing yourself!"
 excerpt: "Stop emailing yourself!
 There's a better way."
 ---

-# Mail File: stop emailing yourself!

 Have you ever emailed yourself something to save it for later?
 I do it constantly.
 A link, a nice quote I'd like to remember, a recipe I want to cook later that night, it could be anything.